anocodes-coder/SharingPathCode/README.txt

 several times.
 The idea is to compare the bulk of the computational cost of our algorithm with the running time of the class group computation, which dominates the cost of the algorithms in De Feo and Meyer’s scheme [1].
 The performance of their scheme can be inferred from the CSI-FiSh paper, and we directly reported the bulk of this running time in our manuscript [4, Table 2, Row 4].
-For more details see [4, Section 6].
+For more details, see [4, Section 6].

 How to Run the Code?
-Before running secrets_handle.py, you must first run torsion_handle.py, which defines the secret torsion points provided to the dealer.
+Before running secrets_handle.py, first run torsion_handle.py, which defines the secret torsion points provided to the dealer.

     > run torsion_handle.py